 - Check-in - up to 25kg and 100L

-If you are a business sending a large volume of parcels, we've got a way for you to access 1kg and 3kg rates as well.
+If you are a business sending a large volume of parcels, we've got a way for you to access 3kg rates as well.
 For more information, get in touch with our business team here.

 If you’re unsure what size your parcel is, use the dimensions calculator (example below).